matt-neave/DocLang/README.md

 ## Documentation

-Although this language is limited in it's functionality as it runs on the arm11 emulator we made, here are some of it's defining features:
+Although this language is limited in it's functionality as it runs on our own arm11 emulator, here are some of it's defining features:

 | Syntax                                                             | Description                                                                                                                    |
 |--------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|